cenotelie/xowl-infra/README.md

 With a web-browser, go to [https://localhost:3443/web/](https://localhost:3443/web/).
 The default administrator login and password are `admin` and `admin`.

-To install the xOWL server as a daemon, simply run (sudo will be asked for):
+To install the xOWL triple store server as a linux daemon, simply run (sudo will be asked for):

 ```
 $ ./install-daemon.sh